Loading...

 Accommodation

 The school is hosted by our ZTF partner institution the University of Minnesota, Twin Cities.
 The school sessions will take place on campus.
-Participants who are attending the school in person, can choose from a number of hotels located within walking distance to campus.
+Participants who are attending the school in person, will stay at Days Hotel .
+Accommodation is covered by a Heising-Simons grant from our ZTF partner, the University of Washington, Seattle.

 Organizer